10 Minute Greek Tzatziki Dip

 Preparation time: 10 minutes | Serves: 4-6 people

 As a self proclaimed yoghurt connoisseur, I can promise you that this Greek Tzatziki dip will catapult itself to the top of your favourites list quickly.
 This easy and healthy recipe combines my lifelong love of yoghurt with fresh cucumbers, garlic, and fresh herbs for the perfect Mediterranean dip.
+I’ve also got a great tip for making it creamy and extra garlicky - just how I like it.

 I ate homemade yogurt every day of my life growing up.
 It was non-negotiable with daily lunches, whether paired with ghee-topped parathas or dousing a biryani.
 I have fond memories of mum setting yogurt every night - she mixed a teaspoon of yogurt (we call this jhaag in Hindi, meaning foam or froth) in warm milk, covered it with a blanket, and let it sit overnight in a warm corner of the kitchen.
 In the morning, she'd painstakingly unwrap the vessel, and the transformation was complete.